SRT / VTT / ASS Subtitle Formats

 - Example:

-Subtitle Number: The subtitle number is optional, unlike the SRT format where it is required.
-Its function is to distinguish the order of each subtitle segment, but it can be omitted in VTT.
+Subtitle Number: The subtitle number is optional, unlike the required number in SRT format.
+Its role is to distinguish the order of each subtitle, but it can be omitted in VTT.

 Timestamp: The format is